 Addiction is prevalent throughout society, and the workplace is no different -in spite of the many negative ways in which alcohol and drug abuse affect the performance of tasks at work.
-Functioning addicts become adept at hiding the effects of their usage, or explaining away these effects with other rationale.
+Functioning addicts become adept at hiding the effects of their usage or explaining away these effects with another rationale.
 After all tiredness, lack of concentration, irritability, dishonesty, sickness, depression and other hallmarks of substance abuse are symptoms that can be feasibly attributed to any number of other causes.

 What is surprising is how endemic the problem is, with 75% of individuals with alcohol or drug disorders in employment.
 Individuals in employment are actually more likely to use frequently compared to those who are unemployed.
 And the problem is worsening.
 In 2019 the rate of workforce drug positivity hit a fifteen-year high with up to 17% of the UK headcount testing positive.